LFF5644/audioPlayerLib/README.md

 # Audio Player Lib
-a audio player in nodejs for linux
+a audio player in nodejs for linux and windows (other platforms are not tested)

 you need nodejs and for linux you need [`mplayer`](http://www.mplayerhq.hu/design7/news.html) at `/usr/bin/mplayer`